slackapi/python-slack-sdk/docs/content/legacy/auth.md

 **The OAuth completion page**

-Once the user has agreed to the permissions you\'ve requested, Slack will redirect the user to your auth completion page, which includes a `code` query string param.
-You\'ll use the `code` param to call the `oauth.v2.access` [endpoint](https://api.slack.com/methods/oauth.v2.access) that will finally grant you the token.
+Once the user has agreed to the permissions you've requested, Slack will redirect the user to your auth completion page, which includes a `code` query string param.
+You'll use the `code` param to call the `oauth.v2.access` [endpoint](https://api.slack.com/methods/oauth.v2.access) that will finally grant you the token.